 - There will be three one-hour supervisions for all students, normally in groups of four.
 Supervisors will be arranged by the course leader. - Students taking the Essay Option will receive three further supervisions (or equivalent) either individually or as a group, focusing on the assessed coursework.
-Supervisors will be arranged by the course leader. - For students taking the Recital Option, Colleges should provide at least eight hours of vocal/instrumental lessons, up to £893.
-It is recommended that funds may also be used to contribute towards travel costs if lessons take place outside Cambridge. - Tuition is to be arranged by students, through their Colleges or with advice from the Director of Performance.
+Supervisors will be arranged by the course leader. - For students taking the Recital Option, Colleges should provide at least eight hours of vocal/instrumental lessons, with funding of £893.
+Funds may also be used to contribute towards travel costs if lessons take place outside Cambridge. - Tuition is to be arranged by students, through their Colleges or with advice from the Director of Performance.